martinostlund/syllabus/examinations/examination02/README.md

 * The API should require a API-key for unauthorized users (create this in your seed-script)
 * In your examination repository you should provide a [POSTMAN](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop) collection.
 The examiner should be able to load this into the POSTMAN application and test your API without any further configuration.
 * No visual UI!
 Just the API.
+* We recommend writing your API in Node.js
 * Of course - Answer the questions below

 ## Our suggestion for those without own ideas